Azure/terraform-azurerm-avm-res-netapp-netappaccount/examples/snapshot-policies/README.md

 <!-- BEGIN_TF_DOCS -->
-# Default example
+# Snapshot Policies

-This deploys the module in its simplest form.
+This deploys the with snapshot policies in an Azure NetApp Files account.

 ```hcl
 terraform {